santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 **4. Impersonation and Identity:**
 - Advanced AI models like ChatGPT could, in theory, impersonate specific writing styles or generate text resembling specific individuals, leading to legal issues around fraud and identity theft.

-I hope this structure provides a clear and comprehensive breakdown of the ethical and legal issues surrounding ChatGPT based on the given information.**